Andrew Hines

-Andrew Hines (born May 25, 1983 in Villa Park, California) is a six-time National Hot Rod Association Pro Stock Motorcycle champion.
-He was the flagship Screamin' Eagle/Vance & Hines Harley-Davidson V-rod.
-Andrew follows in the footsteps of his brother and crew chief, Matt Hines (NHRA Champion 1996, 97, 98).
+Andrew Hines (born May 25, 1983, in Villa Park, California) is a former National Hot Rod Association drag racer and six-time Pro Stock Motorcycle champion.
+He rode for Screamin' Eagle/Vance & Hines on a Harley-Davidson V-rod.
+Andrew followed in the footsteps of his brother and crew chief, Matt Hines (NHRA PSM Champion 1997, 97, 99).
 The team is headed by the legendary duo of Terry Vance and Byron Hines.
+Hines was inducted into the Motorsports Hall of Fame of America in 2022.